mamamia5x/JamPlus-Compiler/readme.md

   - For example, the first line would be "startsay", then the next line would be what you want the program to say when started.

 ### Version History
+* V.0.0.1 - Very first version.

 #### Builds Version

-* 1.10.20.3 Added Image and fixed Terminal error
+* 1.10.20.3 - Added Image and fixed Terminal error

 * 1.10.20.2 - Changed readme